bmpenuelas/systemverilog-formatter-vscode/README.md

-# SystemVerilog Formatter for VSCode
+# SystemVerilog and Verilog Formatter for VSCode

-### Beautify SystemVerilog code in VSCode through [google/Verible](https://github.com/google/verible)
+### Beautify SystemVerilog and Verilog code in VSCode through [google/Verible](https://github.com/google/verible)

 **NEW:** Now working in Windows, Ubuntu, CentOS and more!